praveenjuge/praveenjuge/content/blog/how-i-overcame-youtube-addiction/index.md

 Don’t live on someone else’s life.

-I was projecting that I have a simple life with no problems.
+I was projecting.
+I have a simple life with no problems.
 So, I liked watching other people have problems.
 I thought I was superior to them in some way and that made me feel good.

 Of course, I was the idiot watching videos while they simply got paid and went home.